rhysbrettbowen/PlastronJS/README.md

 you can then register your object with the mediator and the messages that you may pass.
 This allows other modules that are listening for a specific message to run some initiation, or dispose when you unregister.
 You can listen to messages using the on method and stop using the off method.
 You can even test to see if anyone is listening for a message using the isListened method

+### registering an object ###

+you can let other objects know that you can fire specific messages.
+To do thisjust call the Mediator with the messages your object.
+To register an object just call:

+mvc.Mediator.register = function(object, messages)

+where object is the object you are registering and messages is an array of the messages it can fire (doing this will allow listeners to call their initialization functions if they match).
+Doing this will also decorate your object with a broadcast function so you can just call:

+myObj.broadcast(message, data)

+instead of calling it on the mediator.
+If you don't want this function added just pass along true as the third parameter to register.

+You can unregister an object (allowing listeners to call their dispose functions) by calling

+mvc.Mediator.unregister(obj, opt_messages)

+you can pass in an array of messages to only remove those messages or leave undefined to remove all

+### namespaces ###

+you can namespace your messages using '.' and then listen to messages using wildcards '*' for match anything and '%' to match anything within that level, so:

+a.* will match a.b.c
+a.%.c will match a.b.c but a.% won't

+You can change these wildcards by passing in when creating the mediator:

+mediator = new mvc.Mediator({
+  split: ':',
+  wild: '$',
+  wildlvl: '&'
+});

+The mediator will take wildcards in to account when testing for listened messages.

+### listening ###

+you can listen for messages by calling:

+mediator.on(message, fn, opt_handler)

+where message is the message (or array of messages) you're listening for, function is what is to be run and the opt_handler is what you want to bind the function to.
+The handler also has a dual purpose - if you register with a handler you can pass that object to mediator.off to remove all of the listeners with that handler.
+Otherwise the on function will return an id that can be passed to mediator.off to remove that listener.

 ## Testing ##

 To run tests you need to run plovr.
 From the root: